RutronikSystemSolutions/RDK4_SBC_WAKEUP/README.md

 If you successfully have imported the example, the debug configurations are already prepared to use with the KitProg3 or MiniProg4.
 Open the ModusToolbox™ perspective and find the Quick Panel.
 Click on the desired debug launch configuration and wait for the programming to complete and the debugging process to start.

 <img src="images/debug_start.png" style="zoom:100%;" />

+#### SBC Development Mode

+A special mode, called SBC Development Mode, is available during software development or debugging of the system.
+The watchdog counter is stopped and does not need to be triggered.
+This mode can be accessed by setting the TEST [**FO3**] pin to GND during SBC Init Mode.

 ## Legal Disclaimer